nuxt/http/docs/guide/usage.md

 const data = await res.json()
 ```

-Alternatively for json only you can use `$` prefixed shortcut:
+Alternatively for json only you can use `$` prefixed shortcut that smartly parses response using [destr](https://github.com/nuxt-contrib/destr).

 ```js
 await $http.$get('https://unpkg.com/nuxt/package.json')